imalikov/pine_script_docs/source/faq/Visuals.rst

 To plot a continuous line in Pine Script™, you need to either:

  - Look back into elapsed bars to find an occurrence that will return the same value over consecutive bars so you can plot it.
  - Find levels and save them so that you can plot them.
-In this case your saving mechanism will determine how many levels you can save.
+In this case, your saving mechanism will determine how many levels you can keep.
  - You may also use the `line.new() <https://www.tradingview.com/pine-script-reference/v5/#fun_line{dot}new>`__ function.

 These are some examples: